ABCoins/ABCOIN/README.md

 [![Build Status](https://travis-ci.com/ABcoin/ABcoin.svg?branch=master)](https://travis-ci.com/ABcoin/ABcoin)

 ABcoin is a cryptocurrency like Bitcoin, although it  use SHA256 as its proof of work (POW).
-Taking development cues from Tenebrix and Litecoin, ABcoin currently employs a simplified variant of scrypt.
+ABcoin currently employs a simplified variant of scrypt.
 - **Website:** ! （1） ![ABCOIN](https://user-images.githubusercontent.com/68141675/118925483-64e36800-b971-11eb-8753-b6cbca29976d.jpg)
 - （Use your WeChat scan code to dig）